nimeir/lonk-dl/README.md

-# LonkDownloader
+# lonk-dl

-LonkDownloader - Python automation script for downloading images from a subreddit using Python and PRAW.
+Python automation script for downloading images from a subreddit using Python and PRAW.

 ### Prerequisites